-Step Action 1 Remove power from the controller.
-2 Insert the SD card into the controller.
-3 Restore power to the controller.
-Result: The download procedure starts and the SD LED is flashing during this procedure.
-4 Wait until the end of the download: ■ If the SD LED (green) is ON, and the ERR LED (red) flashes regularly, the download ended successfully. ■ If the SD LED (green) is OFF, and the ERR and I/O LEDs (red) flash regularly, an error is detected.
-5 Remove the SD card to restart the controller.
+Step Action 1 Download the firmware updates for Modicon M262 Logic/Motion Controller on the Schneider Electric website (in .zip format).
+2 Extract the .zip file to the root of the SD card.
+NOTE: The SD card folder \sys\cmd\ contains the download script file.
+3 Remove power from the controller.
+4 Insert the SD card into the controller.
+5 Restore power to the controller.
+NOTE: The SD LED (green) is flashing during the operation.
+6 Wait until the end of the download: ■ If the SD LED (green) is ON, the download ended successfully. ■ If the SD LED (yellow) is ON, an error is detected.
+A script.log file is created in the SD card \sys\cmd\ folder.
+7 Remove the SD card from the controller.
+Result : If the download ended successfully, the controller restarts automatically with new firmware.
+The restart is longer than usual.